sctb/lumen/README.md

 ```

 #### Assignment
-Variables and list values can be updated using `set`:
+Variables and list values can be updated using `set`, which evaluates to the value that it updated:
 ```
+> (let x 10
+    (set x 15))
+15
 > (let x 10
     (set x 20)
     (+ x 5))